 If you wish to go on a family safari or to lay on the beaches of Zanzibar undisturbed by the rainfalls that come in March, April and May, the best time to visit Tanzania is between June and October.

 For the lovers of wildebeest, zebra, and gazelle herds typically migrate in the Serengeti from May till July, and the wildebeest welcome their new calves into the world between January and February.

 For the more active travelers who are traveling to Tanzania to climb and conquer Mt.
 Kilimanjaro, the best times to aim for this are between January and March and between June and October when it is cooler.

 While the Northern Circuit Parks may get crowded between July and March, you can always find fewer crowds in the Southern and Western Circuit Parks any time of the year.

 Tanzania is a country that earns quite a lot from tourism and has loads of things to do and places to see.
 Sun and surf seekers will find themselves called off to enjoy the beaches of Zanzibar and Pemba Islands.
 They can also go deep water diving and snorkeling in the waters of Mafia Island and marvel at the diverse aqua life and corals of the Mafia Island Marine Park.

 Those who wish to face nature’s more challenging side can head to Mount Kilimanjaro to try and conquer its summit.
-Read more about climbing the Kilimanjaro here.
+Read more about climbing Kilimanjaro here in these two guides: